SciML/GlobalSensitivity.jl/docs/src/tutorials/juliacon21.md

 # Global Sensitivity Analysis of the Lotka-Volterra model

-The tutorial covers a workflow of using GlobalSensitivity.jl on the Lotka-Volterra differential equation.
+The tutorial covers a workflow of using GlobalSensitivity.jl on the [Lotka-Volterra differential equations](https://en.wikipedia.org/wiki/Lotka%E2%80%93Volterra_equations).
 We showcase how to use multiple GSA methods, analyse their results and leverage Julia's parallelism capabilities to perform Global Sensitivity analysis at scale.